Dziagwa, late surge, lifts Okla. St. to win over S. Carolina

 In a close battle that saw 14 lead changes in the second half alone, the Cowboys outscored the Gamecocks 12-7 over the last 5½ minutes to secure the win.

-Lindy Waters III had 17 points, six rebounds and three assists, and Cam McGriff scored 14 for Oklahoma State (9-11), which snapped a three-game losing streak.
+Lindy Waters III had 17 points, six rebounds, three assists and three steals, and Cam McGriff scored 14 for Oklahoma State (9-11).

 Chris Silva contributed 15 points and nine rebounds and A.J.
 Lawson scored 12 for South Carolina (10-9), which lost for just the second time in its last eight contests.